The Abomination of Heinz Carbonara

 Finely grate the cheese and whisk it with the eggs until completely homogenous.
 Add a little pepper and set aside.

-In the meantime, chop the guanciale (or pancetta) into cubes about the size of a pea and fry in a dry, non-stick pan over a medium heat until nicely browned.
+In the meantime, chop the guanciale (or pancetta) into cubes about the size of a pea and fry in a dry, non-stick pan over medium heat until nicely browned.
 These cuts of pork are very fatty, so you won't need to add any oil to the pan.

 When the spaghetti is cooked to your liking, drain it, allow the noodles to cool for about a minute, and then stir through the sauce.